 But in worship of saints iohan the people woke at home & made all manner of fires.John Mirk, 1486

 On was clene bones & no wode & that is called a bone fyre

 A nothir is clene wode & no Bones & that is called a wode fyre fore people to site & to wake there by.

 Penny For The Guy

-When I was a child, I would sit on the cold pavement beside my stuffed with newspaper dummy that was dressed up in my dad’s old clothes, until I got as floppy, slumped and limp as it was, and repeat the phrase, ‘Penny for the guy, penny for the guy’.
-And watch with delight, when the great big copper pennies clinked into the conveniently placed cap on the ground in front of my guy fawkes,.
-Of course, the money gained was immediately spent on fireworks!
-A rocket that would be placed in a glass milk bottle, a Catherine wheel and some sparklers.
+When I was a child, I sat on the cold pavement under the railway bridge, beside my stuffed with newspaper dummy that was dressed up in my dad’s old clothes.
+I sat a long time in Hope for coins.
+I sat until I got as floppy, slumped and limp as the Guy, repeating the phrase, “Penny for the guy, penny for the guy”.
+My delight when the great big copper pennies clinked into the old cap on the ground in front of my Guy Fawkes can only be expressed as childlike!
+All the money gained was to be spent on fireworks!
+A prepared rocket set in a glass milk bottle, a Catherine wheel, and some sparklers.
 Sparklers are still my favourite fireworks today!
-To be enjoyed while eating pie and mushy peas.
+The family gathered together to watch my dad set them off one by one, while we ate pie and mushy peas.

 Keep pets indoors.
 Have fun and stay safe!